yudhv/Behavioral-Cloning/writeup_template.md

 Here is another comparison -

 *Old data*

 ![image4]

 *Processed data*

 ![image3]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

+---

+### CONCLUSION
+On testing the above model on the simulator, the car drove indefinitely without touching the sidelanes.
+The goal was achieved and it was proven that a dataset as small as 8,000 images can be enough to successfully train a Convolutional Neural Network.
+This was also the smallest dataset used among my fellow Udacity students to train and test a CNN successfully on the simulation.

+#### What's next?
+There is a Track 2....
+In addition to covering that, I'd like to add lane detection and object detection to this code as well.
+I've already implemented those as separate projects [here](https://github.com/yudhvir/Advanced-Lane-Finding) and [here](https://github.com/yudhvir/Vehicle-Detection), but when combined, these three projects could help make a Level 3 self driving car.
+Now that would be pretty awesome!!!